 Crash Caused By Reckless Driving

 According to our investigation, a passenger in the at-fault vehicle told police that the 16-year-old driver had at one point said, “I want to get to 100 MPH!” before he sped down the road.
-Police estimated that the teen’s car was travelling at approximately 90 miles per hour at the time of the crash.
+Police estimated that the teen’s car was traveling at approximately 90 miles per hour at the time of the car accident.